-When it comes to the facts on birth control coverage for women, here’s what you need to know.
+Is birth control covered by your insurance?
+Are you concerned about the cost of birth control?
+When it comes to the facts on birth control coverage, here’s what you need to know.

-2. Americans support including birth control as preventive health care
+2. Americans support including birth control under health insurance plans as preventive health care.

 Birth control use is nearly universal.
-Ninety-nine percent of all sexually experienced women and 98 percent of sexually experienced Catholic women have used it at some point in their lives
+Ninety-nine percent of all sexually experienced women and 98% of sexually experienced Catholic women have used it at some point in their lives.

-- Fifty-six percent of voters support the birth control coverage benefit, including 53 percent of Catholic voters, and 62 percent of Catholics who identify themselves as independents, according to a new Public Policy Polling Poll.
+- Fifty-six percent of voters support the ACA birth control coverage benefit, including 53% of Catholic voters and 62% of Catholics who identify themselves as independents, according to a Public Policy Polling Poll.

-- Sixty-five percent of Millennials (young people between the ages of 18 and 29) believe that employer health care coverage should include contraception at no cost.
+- Sixty-five percent of Millennials (people born between 1981 and 1996) believe that employer health insurance coverage should include birth control at no cost.

 There’s a reason birth control was included as preventive health care — a panel of doctors recommended it.
 The nonpartisan Institute of Medicine (IOM) recommended that birth control be covered as women’s preventive care because it is fundamental to improving not only women’s health, but the health of their families as well.
 Medical research has demonstrated this fact for decades.
 Improved access to birth control is directly linked to declines in maternal and infant mortality.

-According to a Guttmacher study, a majority of women said that birth control use had allowed them to take better care of themselves or their families (63 percent), support themselves financially (56 percent), complete their education (51 percent), or keep or get a job (50 percent).
+According to a Guttmacher study, a majority of women say birth control allowed them to take better care of themselves or their families (63%), support themselves financially (56%), complete their education (51%), or keep or get a job (50%).

-5. Women struggle with the cost of birth control
+5. People struggle with the cost of birth control.

-6. Any expansion of the refusal provision could deny millions of women access to birth control
+6. Any expansion of refusal policies and restrictive birth control rules could deny millions of people access to birth control.

-7. Failing to provide coverage is sex discrimination
+7. Failing to provide birth control coverage is sex discrimination.

-Prescription contraceptives are used exclusively by women.
-Failure to provide coverage for prescription contraceptive drugs and devices in health plans that otherwise cover prescription drugs violates the Civil Rights Act.
-Because it singles out women and treats medication needed for a pregnancy-related condition less favorably, it constitutes discrimination on the basis of sex.
+Prescription contraceptives are used exclusively by people with female reproductive systems.
+Failure to provide coverage for prescription contraceptive drugs and devices in health plans that otherwise cover prescription drugs violates the Civil Rights Act because it singles out women.
+By treating medication needed for a pregnancy-related condition less favorably, failure to cover birth control constitutes discrimination on the basis of sex.